nazir-hussain/Weekend-Contest--17-07---react-survey-form-validations---bhkzg0e1wmog/README.md

 5. Contact: Should be a 10- digit number; otherwise, show alert "Enter valid contact!"
 5. Postal Code: Must be a six- digit number; otherwise, display an alert "Enter valid postal code!"
 If all validations are successful, display an alert "Submitted"

+Note : A validation check should be performed after clicking the submit button.